Netflix/vizceral/USAGE.md

 # setView

 Set the current view of the component to the passed in array.
-If the passed in array does not match an existing region or node, the component will try each level up the array until it finds a match, defaulting to the global view.
+If the passed in array does not match an existing node at the passed in depth, the component will try each level up the array until it finds a match, defaulting to the global view.

 Ex:
 \[] - show the base global view
-['us-east-1'] - show the regional view for 'us-east-1' if it exists ['us-east-1', 'api'] - show the api node in the us-east-1 region if it exists
+['us-east-1'] - show the graph view for 'us-east-1' if it exists ['us-east-1', 'api'] - show the view for the api node in the us-east-1 graph if it exists

 **Parameters**